severian5it/udacity_dsa/basic_algorithm/problems_vs_algorithm/explanation_1.md

 at `O(N)` complexity, where N is the number of element composing a path.

-The Look-up operation was implemented via recursion, traversing all the nodes at  `O(N)` *Time complexity*, while the space complexity is equals to `O(1)`, since no additional objects are created.
+The Look-up operation was implemented via recursion, traversing all the nodes at  `O(N)` *Time complexity*, while the space complexity is equals to `O(N)`, since the usage of an array object to hold the split element of the Path.